Coronations in the Past

 Come to the Coronation City of Bratislava

 Follow in the footsteps of kings and walk the route of the original coronation procession during guided coronation tours organized by Bratislava’s tourist information office and selected travel agencies.
 Discover places breathtaking in their history that have witnessed the crowning of monarchs.
-You can also use your mobile to walk along the coronation route as part of an interactive encryption game.

 Watch the royal past come to life during the Bratislava Coronation Celebration in June, when visitors get involved directly in the ceremonies as they are reenacted by actors and enthusiasts wearing period costumes.
 Multiple-day celebrations are accompanied by a number of events, jousting tournaments featuring knights in armor, theater and music performances, lectures and exhibitions, guided tours, children’s interactive programs and fun for all.